 Wearing just one color makes you seem taller than you are.
 Thus, a look in just one color is flattering on any petite woman.
-A monochromatic outfit also can have a slimming effect unless you use pastels, any shade of red or pink.
+A monochromatic outfit also can have a slimming effect (unless you use pastels, any shade of red or pink).
 Monochromatic looks with just a pop of color have incredible elegance.
 Just remember Grace Kelly in her all white outfit with pearls and red pumps, or Jackie Kennedy in her baby blue sheath with matching pillbox hat and cropped jacket.

 Of course, an ensemble like the young Mrs. Kennedy wore in the early 60s is a classic and looks great on any young woman, back then and today.
 However, an ensemble is not a good idea for us women over 40.
 It looks dated, not ageless!
 It is better to wear an unmatched suit to avoid to look old(-fashioned).

 Here are some teasers to inspire you to read the long list of 21 tips.
 Don’t be afraid, you will not have to apply them all at once!

 This outfit works with texture and prints in gray.
 Woven texture dress c/o Blue Vanilla, printed India Hicks scarf c/o Tammy Gray

-This monochromatic outfit features an example of different texture and shades of blue contrasting denim and leather plus accessorizing with another neutral
+This outfit features an example of different texture and shades of blue contrasting denim and leather plus accessorizing with another neutral

 Example of same color, but different texture (suede vs. knit) with metallic pumps